ham-radio-72/green-phys.github.io/content/User Guide/Getting Started/_index.md

 which contain the Coloumb and one-body integrals of the system.

 After the simulation is performed, results (such as band structures) could be displayed along a high-symmetry path.
-To obtain a specific high-symmetry path, specify the high symmetry points on the path and the total number of points along the path by providing the two parameters `--high_symmetry_path` and `--high_symmetry_path_points`.
+To obtain a specific high-symmetry path, specify the high-symmetry points on the path and the total number of points along the path by providing the two parameters `--high_symmetry_path` and `--high_symmetry_path_points`.
 To see all available high-symmetry points for a chosen system, use theoption `--print_high_symmetry_points`.
 The interplation along high-symmetry paths will perform a basic Wannier interpolation.